 As the name suggests, Bourton-On-The-Water is another village built around the river that flows through through its centre.
 This picturesque town is immensely popular with tourists so this is definitely one to visit early on in the day or later on in the afternoon.
 If you catch it on a quiet day then it is a lovely place for a slow amble along the waterfront, perhaps stopping for a picnic at the side if the weather is right.
 Follow the backstreets and there are some pretty cottages and cafes to stop for a drink.
 There is also the miniature museum which has a grade listed replica of the entire village!

 Often referred to as the gateway to the Cotswolds, Burford is built up around its high street and is undeniably full of character and very beautiful.
 Lined with Georgian and Tudor facades, there is plenty a photo opportunity.
-I have to admit though, this is probably my least favourite place on this list but I can’t deny that it is stunning and certainly one that needs to be visited.
+I have to admit though, this is probably my least favourite place on this list.
+However, I can’t deny that it is stunning and certainly one that needs to be visited.